 Start by cutting a big circle out of a piece of cardstock.
 Divide it into four quadrants.

 Next, create your egg wedge.
 Cut a leaf out of green foam.
-Use hot glue (or regular craft glue) to attach a small stick and the leaf.
+Use a hot glue (or regular craft glue) to attach a small stick to the leaf.
 Then, glue a few grains of rice to the leaf.
 These are your eggs!

 Then, make the caterpillar wedge.
 Cut another green foam leaf and glue it down with another stick.
 Next, attach mini pom poms to make the caterpillar.
 Add googly eyes, if using.

 Next up, the chrysalis wedge!
 Start by rolling a piece of tissue paper into a cocoon shape.
 In a small bowl, mix a teaspoon of glue with equal parts water.
 Mix it up and paint the outside of the tissue paper chrysalis with this glue-water mixture.
 While it dries, glue a stick to this wedge.
 (You can add a leaf if you want to!)
 Glue the chrysalis to the stick so it looks like it’s hanging.

 Finally, make your butterfly wedge!
 Let your child color a piece of white cardstock.
 Then fold like a fan and use drops of glue to pinch the middle into a butterfly shape.
 Glue this to the wedge and add a green pom pom to either side to create the butterfly’s body.
 Use cardstock or other paper to create a blossom for your butterfly.

 To complete your craft, label each section.

 ***Post contains affiliate links.
 If you make a purchase through a link, we may receive a small commission at no cost to you.
 Thank you for supporting our small business!***